 Self-Drive – Hire a car, set your own itinerary, choose your own activities, and book your own lodging.
 You control your bookings and budget.
 Everything is up to you!

 Self-Drive Package – If you want the freedom of driving yourself but don’t want to do a lot of planning, you can book a self-drive package where your rental car, hotels, and any tours are booked for you and you are given a suggested itinerary based on your preferences.
-For example, we did this winter self-drive trip on our first visit to Iceland in winter.
+Here’s a list of self-drive trips in Iceland to give you some ideas.

 Travel By Public Transport – You can travel by public bus to get around the country.
 This is definitely one of the cheapest forms of travel available in Iceland.
 You can also travel using a Bus Passport in the summer months.

 Camping – Camping is one of the least expensive ways to overnight in Iceland, and you can choose to get around via a regular car, campervan, or by public transport.

 Hitchhiking – Although a popular recommendation in budget forums and guides, we don’t recommend hitchhiking as your primary means of getting around Iceland.
 Icelanders we spoke to think it is strange (and unsafe) for tourists to show up in a foreign country expecting to hitchhike their way around.
 Depending on the kindness (or pity) of strangers to drive you around is not the best (or most efficient) way to get around Iceland, especially if you have limited time.
 Instead consider sticking to one area you can explore on foot or by bike (e.g., Reykjavík), taking the bus, getting a Bus Passport, or consider carpooling.